tapendersingh/my_roche_assessment/README.md

 # Analytical Data Science Programmer — Coding Assessment

-This repository contains my solutions to the **Pharmaverse Expertise and Python Coding Assessment** (Roche PD Data Science).
+This repository contains my solutions to the **Analytical Data Science Programmer Coding Assessment** (Roche PD Data Science).
 It covers SDTM domain creation, ADaM ADSL derivation, clinical TLG reporting, and a bonus GenAI/Python exercise.
+Here is the Structure of the repository -

 ## Repository Structure